ScottS2017/flutter_udacity_build_native_apps_w_flutter/README.md

 * Though that is an excellent way to have the TODOs for an advanced course, my own teaching experience has lead me to believe beginners need a much more step-by-step approach, with extremely clear direction.

-* Finally, this course is excellent for the beginner, teaching good habits of making variable out of Widgets or Widget trees where possible and then calling these variables in.
-Another good habit that accomplishes much the same thing is the use of the const keyword when declaring a Widget.
+* Finally, this course is excellent for the beginner, teaching good habits of making variables out of Widgets or Widget trees where possible, and then using these variables in a build() method.
+Another good habit that accomplishes much the same thing is proper use of the const keyword when declaring a Widget.

 ------